 You can also buy the Apple Watch from third-party retailers, including John Lewis, Currys, and Very, where you may still be able to find the Series 2 models for a while yet even though Apple itself has stopped selling them.

 For more information on picking up the latest model, check out our dedicated guide to where to buy the Apple Watch 3.

 The latest models

-With five different watches to choose from, or six if you include the Series 2 that is still on sale at some third-party retailers, it is really tricky to know where to start.
+With five different watches to choose from (or six if you include the Series 2, which is still on sale at some third-party retailers), it's tricky to know where to start.

 Do I need cellular?

 If you want to buy a Series 3 model, the first big choice is between the regular GPS watch and the more expensive cellular model, which uses an electronic SIM card to be able to make phone calls and get online independently of your iPhone.
 The cellular model also comes with a red accent on the crown to differentiate it, and costs £70 more - plus you'll have additional costs for data usage, and an additional £5 per month surcharge on EE, currently the only UK network to offer the cellular Apple Watch.

 Whether you opt for the regular or cellular (GPS or GPS + cellular to use Apple's terms) mostly depends on your likely usage.
 If you're always likely to have both your iPhone and Watch on you at the same time, you really won't see any benefit from the cellular connectivity, so it won't be worth the cost.

 However, if you like the idea of being able to leave your phone at home and still take calls and check emails - say when you're exercising - then you could benefit from the new version's improved independence.